caro28/qsure2025/README.md

 * Then filter for these drugs: bicalutamide, abiraterone, enzalutamide, apalutamide, or darolutamide
 * Of these, get the unique NPIs, per year, for which the following is true:
     * Any of the following drugs was prescribed in 3 consecutive years: bicalutamide, abiraterone, enzalutamide, apalutamide, or darolutamide
+    * E.g. for 2022, get the NPIs that prescribed at least one of the five drugs above in 2019, 2020, and 2021.
+(Does not need to be the same drug across the three years.)
 * For every year, build a map of "Year" : "List of unique NPIs" that meet this condition

 ## Final Dataset